oracle-livelabs/adb/shared/adb-speaks-human/agentic-select-ai/build-sales-return-agent/build-sales-return-agent.md

   DBMS_OUTPUT.PUT_LINE(v_result);
 END;
 ```
-3. Verify the change by viewing the customer order update status table for that particular customer.
+3. Verify the change by viewing the customer order update status table for that customer.

 ```
 select * from customer_order_status
-where customer_id = 4
+where ORDER_NUMBER = 3928
 ```

-## Task 3: Create a Tool to Update Database
+## Task 4: Create a Tool to Update Database

 You'll create a tool that a task will use.
-Each tool is identified by a unique name and includes attributes that define its purpose, implementation logic, and metadata.
+Each tool is identified by a unique name and includes attributes that define its purpose, instruction logic, and metadata.
 You'll verify the tool by querying a corresponding view.

 1. Create Update\_Order\_Status\_Tool.